 Design and Technology

-Children are encouraged to think and work independently and collaboratively evaluating, extending and improving their ideas.
+Children are encouraged to think and work independently and collaboratively to evaluate, extend and improve their ideas.

-Throughout the school, we plan design and technology activities so that they build upon prior learning of the children.
-We give children of all abilities the opportunity to develop their skills, knowledge and understanding and ensuring progressive challenge, breadth and depth to their design and making.
-Our Design Technology focuses on; cooking and nutrition, materials, and construction including mechanics.
+Throughout the school, we plan Design and Technology activities so that they build upon their prior learning.
+We give children of all abilities the opportunity to develop their skills, knowledge and understanding while ensuring progressive challenge, breadth and depth to their design and making.
+Our Design and Technology focuses on cooking and nutrition, digital technology, materials, and construction including mechanics.

-Children are given the opportunity to work within three main areas of development:
+Children are given the opportunity to work within four main areas of development:

 A Portfields child will:

-- At Portfields, each year group has a garden plot and takes ownership and responsibility for cultivating the relevant crops, which can then be used in food technology projects.
+At Portfields, each year group has an opportunity to take ownership and responsibility for cultivating and growing flowers and crops which can then be used in curriculum projects.

-- Curriculum books will show children’s design tasks, use skills from across the curriculum to fully explore the design process, evaluate work and self-evaluate.
-Teachers will ensure work is marked and assessed against the curriculum objectives.
-There will also be a Design Technology focussed displays in every year group alongside celebrating the children’s work.
+Curriculum books will show children’s design tasks, use skills from across the curriculum to fully explore the design process, evaluate work and self-evaluate.
+Teachers will ensure work is assessed against the curriculum objectives.

-- The Design Technology National Curriculum and EYFS is planned for and covered in full within the EYFS, KS1 and KS2 school curriculum.
+The Design and Technology National Curriculum is planned for and covered in full within the EYFS, KS1 and KS2 school curriculum.
 Whilst the EYFS and National Curriculum forms the foundation of our curriculum, we make sure that children learn additional skills, knowledge and understanding and enhance our curriculum as and when necessary.

-- At Portfields, we will ensure the delivery of design and technology projects with a clear structure.
-Children will undertake construction, mechanics (including electrical circuits), textiles and food technology topics.
-Each project will follow: research, design, make and evaluate process.
+At Portfields, we will ensure the delivery of Design and Technology projects with a clear structure.
+Children will undertake construction, mechanics (including electrical circuits), textiles, digital and food technology topics.
+Each project will follow the research, design, make and evaluate process.